teoks0199/tp/docs/UserGuide.md

 Outcome:

 1. The _Result Display_ will display a success message.
-2. You will now see that the stalls are sorted by location in alphabetical order in the _Left Display_, as illustrated in the screenshot below.
+2. You will now see that the stalls are sorted by location in alphabetical order in the _Left Display_.

 </div>

 ![ListOutcome](images/userGuide/sort-stalls-location.png)

 #### Sort stalls by rating: `sort-stalls-rating` <a id="sort-stalls-by-rating"></a>

 You can use this command to sort the stalls by their rating in descending order, so the stall with the highest rating will appear right at the top!